uml-hci/comp5270-s24/indA1.md

 - How did you obtain informed consent?
 - Where and when did you observe/interview them?
 How long did the session last?
 - What questions did you ask?
 - What did you learn from your interviews?
-(You do not need to thoroughly analyze your notes)
+(You do not need to thoroughly analyze your notes using formal qualitative analysis methods -- just describe your initial impressions.)
 - Revisit your "Step 0": Did your understanding of needs and goals change after the contextual inquiry?
 If so, how?

 The report should be written in prose (not bullets) and read like a short research paper.
 You do not have to answer each question in order, but you will be graded on whether and how effectively each one is addressed.
 You may want to include images, excerpts from your interview protocol and/or quotes from participants to help tell the story of your research.